-Click a command in the Command list to display its command details, and its child commands (subcommands), if there are any.
-The Command Details section at the top shows information about the command:
+In the Running Commands dialog box or Recent Commands page, click a command in the Command column to display its details and any subcommands.
+The page title is the name of the command.

-- The command (and how many subcommands, if any, it has)

-- The context, which may be a cluster, service, host, or role
+The Summary section at the top shows information about the command:

 - The current status

+- The context, which can be a cluster, service, host, or role

-- The time the command started
+- · The time the command started

-- The time the command ended
+- · The duration of the command

-- A message about the command completion
+- · A message about the command completion

-- If the context was a role, links to role instance logs
+- If the context is a role, links to role instance logs